GOLVEN666/front-end-box/README.md

 ## Contributing

-If you'd like to contribute to this project, please follow these guidelines:
+If you'd like to contribute to this portfolio, please follow these guidelines:

 1. Fork the repository on GitHub.
 2. Clone your fork locally: `git clone https://github.com/GOLVEN666/front-end-box/`